To report an emergency, first call 911, then report it to our main office at 206-246-0500.

-6. When students come in to the cafeteria to make a purchase, they will enter a pin code which is the last four numbers of their school ID.
+6. When students come in to the cafeteria to make a purchase, they will enter a pin code which is the last five numbers of their school ID.
 It is important that they not share their pin code with anyone.

 Kennedy Catholic faculty, staff, coaches, and volunteers follow the Archdiocesan policies on communicating with minors.